MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/Documents/RTX_PBRTexturingGuide.md

 However, for perfectly reflective objects like mirrors, you’ll want to configure your PBR maps to enable a perfect mirror.
 If you use a solid black roughness map (0.0) and a solid white (1.0) metalness map, the game will interpret your material as a perfect mirror.
 This means that the ray tracing code can take some shorter paths during its calculations since it knows that the material will fully reflect the environment without any additional details to take into account.

-## Creating Mirrors
+## Creating Mirrors utilizing Adobe Substance Painter

 ### How to Create PBR Textures in Substance by Adobe

 If you have access to the Substance Painter app, you can create higher resolution PBR texture sets in a much more intuitive manner.
 This software lets you see all of the maps of your PBR texture set displayed in real-time on mesh geometry.
 This allows you to tune your texture maps as you work without having to launch the game, move any files around, or modify channels.

+#### Start a new project in Substance, using these specs

 1. Launch the application and select New Project from the File menu.

-**Start a new project in Substance, using these specs**

 2. Template = Unreal Engine 4 - This will automatically set a variety of application and viewer settings.
 Feel free to try other options or make your own template!